The Deaf, Disability & Mad Arts Alliance of Canada

 From access back to non-normative aesthetics.

-What was established twenty years ago as a site of cultural autonomy, artistic self-determination, and collective representation...is now a site of inclusion wherein disabled people are dependent on the non-disabled for access to the arts.
+What was established twenty years ago as a site of socio-political autonomy, artistic self-determination,

 Michele Decottignies,